12 Nov Sports Marketing & Media: How to Gain More Followers

-Above all, be consistent with your sports marketing & social media strategy.
+Above all, be consistent with your strategy.
 The more consistent you are, the more followers you’ll attract.
 Think of your strategy as a numbers game.
 When you put enough information and content out there online, you increase your chances of getting noticed.

 Review Your Post’s Marketing Performance

-Some social media posts and website content will perform better than others.
+Some platforms enable posts and website content to perform better than others.
 Use this to your advantage.
 Review your performance with a marketer at least once every quarter or anytime you notice something really taking off.
 When you review your performance regularly, you can better tailor future content to mimic the things that worked best in the past.